European External Action Service and Delegation of the European Union to North Macedonia

 Social media platforms and (F)IMI: Part of the problem and part of the solution

-As social media have become increasingly relevant channel of information gathering, so has their potential negative role in diffusion of information manipulation become more evident.
-Regional civil society has been working on ‘translation’ of the EU’s flagship initiatives to foster accountable and transparent digital space, most notably Digital Services Act (DSA) into the regional context.
+As social media platforms have become increasingly important for access to information and civic discourse, they have also become spaces of information manipulation and FIMI diffusion, and the spread of illegal content.
+Regional civil society has been working on proposals to ‘translate’ EU’s flagship initiatives for fostering a more accountable and transparent digital space, most notably Digital Services Act (DSA) into the regional context.
 However, these attempts need further solidification and alignment across the region.
-This panel will focus on ways of achieving robust and regionally harmonized approach to addressing information manipulation and other forms of harmful content online and of engaging with the EU and with the platforms.
+This panel will focus on ways of achieving robust, regionally harmonized, whole-of-society and human-rights based approaches to addressing information manipulation, illegal content and other societal risks stemming from online platforms in the Western Balkans.

 10:45-11:00 (15’)